 A review of Voicebox from opening night, featuring a good interview with owner Scott Simon.
 Beware, there are some over-the-top claims here, including one woman’s exclamation that a night at Voicebox is “the most fun she’s ever had in her entire life.”
 It’s in print, so naturally we believe every word.

 Party Pack Donations Voicebox offers a special fundraising donation to help support your cause for qualifying nonprofits, charities and schools.
 A two hour karaoke party in the Premier Suite is a desirable auction/raffle item and the donation winner can gather up 30 guests for a celebration of their choosing.
 We love making new friends this way.
-Email your request to our Events team.
+Email your request to our Guest Services team.
 Please include your organization’s name, address, tax ID and event date.
 We’ll do the rest.

 Voicebox cares deeply about our guests, our team, and our planet.
 You can feel good knowing that every kilowatt amplifying your voice comes from 100% renewable energy.

-Voicebox features six private suites for groups large and small, each of which comes equipped with a flat screen TV, two microphones, remote-controlled song selection, and attentive, personal service.
+Voicebox features private suites for groups large and small, each of which comes equipped with a flat screen TV, two microphones, remote-controlled song selection, and attentive, personal service.